Skip to main content

 Vertical and Horizontal Layouts

-Radios and check-boxes can be rendered either vertically (the default) or horizontally.
+Radios and checkboxes can be rendered either vertically (the default) or horizontally.
 The above figure shows radios for both.
 Set "horizontal": true to get the horizontal version.

 "Other" Option